sksunkai0505/KaiSun0505.github.io/research.md

 design department at Filtertech, Inc.;
 - Developed and deployed digital twin and flight mission configuration services for the drone fleet management solution at UsPLM, Inc.;
-- Developed educational and training materials for UAV design and fleet man- agement curriculums at SU.
+- Developed educational and training materials for UAV design and fleet management curriculums at SU.